Skew Mean Curvature Flow: Estimate of the Second Fundamental Form

 we have

 Similarly, since

 we have

-For simplicity, we may define a vector $\Ga$ in some Euclidean space with components given by all $\Ga_{ij}^k$ and $\Ga_{i\al}^\be$.
-Similarly, we will also treat $\n^l \vec{A}, D^lu$ and $D^lg^{-1}$ as vectors in (probably different dimensional) Euclidean spaces.
-In particular, we still use $|\cdot|$ to denote their norms in corresponding Euclidean spaces.
-Then we can simply write (\ref{E6.7}) as $\vec{A}=D^2u$ and rewrite (\ref{E6.13}) and (\ref{E6.14}) as
+By fixing the chosen frame, we may regard $\Ga$ as a vector field in some Euclidean space with components given by all $\Ga_{ij}^k$ and $\Ga_{i\al}^\be$.
+Or equivalently, we may introduce a standard metric such that the basis $\{e_i\}_{i=1}^n$ and $\{\nu_\al\}_{\al=1}^2$ are orthonormal.
+Similarly, we can also treat $\textbf{A}, u, g$ and their derivatives as vectors in (probably different dimensional) Euclidean spaces.
+Then we still use $|\cdot|$ to denote their norms w.r.t. the standard metric in corresponding Euclidean spaces.
+Moreover, we can simply write (\ref{E6.7}) as $\textbf{A}=D^2u$ and rewrite (\ref{E6.13}) and (\ref{E6.14}) as

 where $*$ denotes multiple linear combinations of components of the vectors.
 It follows from (\ref{E6.10}) that

 \begin{lemma} There exists a constant $C$ such that

 and